Effective date: 31 August 2015

 - The Director may identify on the approved plans that part of the licensed premises used for the sale of packaged liquor.

-- The Director may impose a condition on a licence restricting the area from which packaged liquor may be sold.
+- The Director may impose a condition on a licence restricting the retail section.

 - The Director may impose a condition restricting the consumption of liquor in the area identified for packaged liquor sales to tastings only.

 - The Director may impose conditions on the licence to restrict the kinds of packaged liquor that may be sold and the containers, or number and types of containers, in which liquor may be sold.